saron mortgage switzerland questions answers guide

 But in every case, SARON mortgages are more flexible than long-term mortgages.
 This can, for example, make them a good choice for mortgagors who are considering selling their property within several years.
 Many lenders also give you the option of converting a SARON mortgage to a fixed-rate mortgage from the same lender free of charge.
 SARON mortgages are also significantly cheaper than Swiss adjustable-rate mortgages.

-How much do SARON mortgage cost?
+How much do SARON mortgages cost?

 The cost of a SARON mortgage is made up of the compounded SARON interest rate plus the lender’s markup.